-- 30. A licensed insurance broker company may only make the following withdrawals from a client account - (a) monies required to be paid to an insurer, a reinsurer or an insurance intermediary as premium under a contract of insurance arranged by the company; - (b) monies required to be paid to a policy holder, potential policy holder, a claimant or any other party who is entitled to receive the monies for the purpose of or relating to the settlement of a claim under a contract of insurance: - (c) monies drawn in accordance with written authority of a policy holder or potential policy holder: - (d) monies required to be paid by or on behalf of a policy holder or potential policy holder for any purposes which are incidental to the carrying on of regulated activities by the company in relation to the policy holder or potential policy holder; - (e) interest earned on monies in the client account in accordance with section 71(5) of the Ordinance; - (f) monies which are paid into the client account by mistake or accident and any interest earned on those monies; and - (g) other monies arising from the ordinary transactions of its business of carrying on regulated activities specified in paragraph 31 below.

-- 31. The other monies arising from the ordinary transactions of the licensed insurance broker company's business of carrying on regulated activities referred to in paragraphs 27(d) and 30(g) above are - (a) premiums, renewal premiums, additional premiums and return premiums of all kinds; - (b) claims and other monies due under contracts of insurance; - (c) refunds to policy holders; - (d) policy loans and associated interests; - (e) fees, charges and levies relating to contracts of insurance; and - (f) premium discounts, commissions and brokerage.

-32. Paragraph 29 above does not apply to monies which are paid by mistake or accident into a client account provided that the licensed insurance broker company takes remedial action promptly on discovery of the payment which was made by mistake or accident (Rule 6(10) of the Rules).
+LICENSED INSURANCE BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULES 30.
+A licensed insurance broker company may only make the following withdrawals from a clien account - (a) monies required to be paid to an insurer, a reinsurer or an insurance intermediary as premium under a contract of insurance arranged by the company; (b) monies required to be paid to a policy holder, potential policy holder, a claimant or any other party who is entitled to receive the monies for the purpose of or relating to the settlement of a claim under a contract of insurance; (c) monies drawn in accordance with written authority of a policy holder or potential policy holder: (d) monies required to be paid by or on behalf of a policy holder or potential policy holde for any purposes which are incidental to the carrying on of regulated activities by the company in relation to the policy holder or potential policy holder; (e) interest earned on monies in the client account in accordance with section 71(5) of the Ordinance; (f) monies which are paid into the client account by mistake or accident and any interes earned on those monies; and (g) other monies arising from the ordinary transactions of its business of carrying or regulated activities specified in paragraph 31 below.
+(Rule 6(8) of the Rules) 31.
+The other monies arising from the ordinary transactions of the licensed insurance company's business of carrying on regulated activities referred to in paragraphs 2 30(g) above are - (a) premiums, renewal premiums, additional premiums and return premiums of all kinds; (b) claims and other monies due under contracts of insurance; (c) refunds to policy holders; (d) policy loans and associated interests; (e) fees, charges and levies relating to contracts of insurance; and (f) premium discounts, commissions and brokerage.
+(Rule 6(9) of the Rules) 32.
+Paragraph 29 above does not apply to monies which are paid by mistake or accident into a client account provided that the licensed insurance broker company takes remedial action promptly on discovery of the payment which was made by mistake or accident (Rule 6(10) or the Rules).